shukriadams/telegrafdocker/README.md

 # Telegraf for docker

-A docker container that posts metrics about docker to Influxdb.
-Uses @https://github.com/influxdata/telegraf/tree/master/plugins/inputs/docker
+Spin up telegraf instantly with a docker container.

 ## Start

-Update telegraf.conf for your Influxdb instance.
+Update telegraf.conf, add plugins and your Influxdb instance.

-To start the container, run
+To start the container run

     docker-compose up -d

-To manually start telegraf, and run
+To manually start telegraf run

     telegraf --config telegraf.conf